-Beautiful, wild and remote Wasdale Valley is located in the western part of the Lake District, and it is home to Wastwater (England’s deepest Lake) and Scafell Pike (England’s highest mountain).
-In this way, Wasdale Valley is a wonderful place to stay during a visit to the Lake District.
+Beautiful wild and remote, Wasdale Valley is located in the western part of the Lake District National Park.
+Home to Wastwater (England’s deepest Lake) and Scafell Pike (England’s highest mountain), the valley is a wonderful place to stay during a visit to the Lakes.
 Thus here’s my complete guide to Wasdale Campsites and the other Wasdale accommodation offerings.

 More about Wasdale –

-Before I get into my Wasdale accommodation guide I thought it would be best to first reveal more information on the two different villages you can choose to stay in/near within the valley.
-These are: Wasdale Head and Nether Wasdale, which sit at opposite ends of the stunning Wastwater Lake.
+Before I get into my Wasdale accommodation guide I thought it would be best to first reveal more information on the two different villages you’ll find in the valley… These are: Wasdale Head and Nether Wasdale, which sit at opposite ends of the stunning Wastwater Lake.

 Wasdale Campsites –

-Now you know more about the Wasdale Valley, let’s get into the accommodation options!
+Now you know everything you need to about Wasdale Valley, let’s get into the accommodation options!
 Starting with Campsites…

 Nether Wasdale Campsite:

 My campsite of choice within Wasdale and one my Dad (who’s been visiting the Lake District for over 30 years) returns to, again and again, is the Church Stile Holiday Park.